simon387/notes/java/liferay.md

 deploy issues? you need to manually add ```liferay.workspace.home.dir=``` in ```gradle.properties```

+### importing modules from project

+right click somewhere inside the project and import recursively all the modules as gradle projects

 ### theme management

 + there is no ```diff``` directory like liferay 6.x